Three research laboratories are affiliated with the School of Information Studies:

 - Data Mining and Security (DMaS) Lab: aims at developing real-life data mining systems for efficiently extracting hidden knowledge from large volumes of data.
 The research emphasizes on addressing challenges in text mining, web mining, social network mining, stream data mining, and crime data mining with the considerations of security, privacy, social, policy, and economic issues.

-- Multimodal Interaction Laboratory (MIL): studies how humans process and organize multisensory information to construct knowledge representations.
+- Multimodal Interaction Laboratory (MIL): studies how humans process and organize multisensory information.
 Processes are investigated in real-life and virtual environments from the converging perspectives of information science, cognitive psychology, psycholinguistics, acoustics and signal processing.